gregorygmwhite/rss_searcher/README.md

 #####"ONE_OR_MORE":
 One or more keywords must be found in the feed to be declared of interest.
 #####"ALL":
-all keywords must be found in a feed to be declared of interest.
+All keywords must be found in a feed to be declared of interest.
-#####An Integer between 1-100
+#####An Integer between 1-100:
-denoting the percentage of keywords that must be found in the feed to declare it of interest
+Denoting the percentage of keywords that must be found in the feed to declare it of interest

-####minimum_publish_date
+####minimum_publish_date:
-A ruby date denoting the last date an article can be published before it is considered not of interest
+A date object denoting the last date an article can be published before it is considered not of interest

 There you go!
 Questions, comments, concerns, contributions and issues welcome.